nextflow-io/nextflow/docs/google.md

 :::

 :::{tip}
-For an exhaustive list of all possible error codes, please refer to the official Google LifeSciences [documentation](https://cloud.google.com/life-sciences/docs/troubleshooting#error_codes).
+For an exhaustive list of error codes, refer to the official Google Life Sciences [documentation](https://cloud.google.com/life-sciences/docs/troubleshooting#error_codes).
 :::

 ### Hybrid execution

-Nextflow allows the use of multiple executors in the same workflow application.
-This feature enables the deployment of hybrid workloads in which some jobs are executed in the local computer or local computing cluster and some other jobs are offloaded to Google Pipelines service.
+Nextflow allows the use of multiple executors in the same workflow.
+This feature enables the deployment of hybrid workloads, in which some jobs are executed in the local computer or local computing cluster, and some jobs are offloaded to Google Life Sciences.

-To enable this feature use one or more {ref}`config-process-selectors` in your Nextflow configuration file to apply the Google Pipelines *executor* only to a subset of processes in your workflow.
+To enable this feature, use one or more {ref}`config-process-selectors` in your Nextflow configuration file to apply the Google Life Sciences executor to the subset of processes that you want to offload.
 For example:

 ```groovy